Tor Metrics

 UTC timestamp (YYYY-MM-DD hh:mm:ss) when this bridge was first seen in a bridge network status.

-Boolean field saying whether this bridge was listed as running in the last bridge network status.
+Boolean field saying whether this bridge was successfully tested by bridgestrap or, if no such test has happened yet, whether it was listed as running in the last bridge network status.

 Array of relay flags that the bridge authority assigned to this bridge.
 May be omitted if empty.